 - Interactive Surveys and Polls: Engage visitors with quick, gamified surveys on a tablet.
 You can gather market research, qualify leads on the spot, and even personalize their next steps based on their answers.

 - Digital Displays: That big LED wall can do more than just loop a corporate video.
-Set up a live social wall that pulls in posts using your event hashtag.
-It shows off the buzz around your booth in real-time and encourages even more people to join the conversation online.
+Set up a live social wall that pulls in posts using your event hashtag — it shows off the buzz around your booth in real time and encourages even more people to join the conversation online.

 Choosing Tech with a Strategic Purpose